How to Use Essential Oils for Migraines

 Lavender oil has many benefits.

 Aromatic and topical use of lavender oil affects the limbic system, which is a set of brain structures located on both sides of the thalamus.
-It is here that two main components of lavender oil, linalool, and linalyl acetate, are rapidly absorbed through the skin and are thought to cause central nervous system depression.
-Due to this effect, lavender oil can be used to treat anxiety provoked headaches.
+It is here that two main components of lavender oil (linalool and linalyl acetate) are rapidly absorbed through the skin and are thought to cause central nervous system depression.
+Due to this effect, lavender oil can be used to treat anxiety-provoked headaches.

-Frankincense, Lemongrass, and Marjoram (Morphine Bomb)
+5. Frankincense, Lemongrass and Marjoram (Morphine Bomb)

-The combination of frankincense, lemongrass, and marjoram essential oils is an effective pain reliever for most chronic pain conditions.
-Frankincense promotes feelings of relaxation, lemongrass supports healthy digestion, and marjoram has calming properties and positive effects on the nervous system.
+The combination of frankincense, lemongrass and marjoram essential oils is an effective pain reliever for most chronic pain conditions.
+Frankincense promotes feelings of relaxation, lemongrass supports healthy digestion and marjoram has calming properties and positive effects on the nervous system.

 I combine 20 drops of each essential oil in a rollerball and top it off with fractionated coconut oil.
 Whenever a migraine hits or my sciatica flares up, I just whip out my roller ball and apply this blend to wherever I am feeling pain or discomfort.

-Deep Blue Proprietary Blend (dōTERRA)
+6. Deep Blue Proprietary Blend

-This proprietary blend of oils is available in a cream, roll-on, and supplement.
+This proprietary blend of oils is available in a cream, roll-on and supplement.
 It works well with the morphine bomb to tackle achy, sore or painful joints and muscles.
 You can either buy this blend or make your own with the same combination of oils.

 Eucalyptus oil works as an expectorant — it helps to cleanse the body of toxins and harmful microorganisms.
-It opens the nasal airways and eliminates sinus pressure, which can contribute to headaches, and promotes emotional balance and boosts mood.
+It opens the nasal airways and eliminates sinus pressure, which can contribute to headaches, and it promotes emotional balance and boosts mood.